Cottage Rentals in Blue Mountain (Ontario)

 Travelers and activities

 Blue Mountain appeals strongly to skiers, snowboarders, golfers, and families seeking an amenity-rich resort holiday.
 It is highly suitable for groups looking for a dedicated chalet near the slopes and the lively village.
 Visitors can spend time skiing and snowboarding in winter, or cycling and hiking the Niagara Escarpment and enjoying the nearby Georgian Bay beaches in summer.
-The lodge holidays in Blue Mountain (Ontario) offer a fun, comfortable, and self-sufficient base for these mountain and resort activities.
+The book a cozy cottage in Blue Mountain (Ontario) option provides a fun, comfortable, and self-sufficient base for these mountain and resort activities.
 The peak season is winter (December to March) and summer (July and August), when temperatures average 23°C (summer) and cottage rates typically range from $350 to $800 CAD per night.
 The spring and fall offer lower rates, usually from $200 to $450 CAD, which are ideal for hiking and local touring.

 Top 5 must-visit attractions in Blue Mountain (Ontario)